SeanLMcCullough/MontuBEChallenge/README.md

 ## Usage

-This library provides a central point of engagementy for 3rd party maps search APIs.
+This library provides a central point of engagement for 3rd party maps search APIs.
 Currently only TomTom is implemented.

 ### `TomTomGeoSearchEngine`